waynodiablo/Oystercard/thermostat/0_challenge_map.md

 * Can you use your knowledge of the constructor and prototype pattern to encapsulate behaviour?

-* Can you use your knowledge of context to correctly predict the value of `this`?
+* Can you understand the rules that govern the behaviour of the `this` keyword?

-* Can you use your knowledge of Ajax to write JavaScript code that gets data from a server?
+* Can you follow the flow of an Ajax request and response?

-* Can you use your knowledge of lexical scope and closures to correctly predict variable values?
+* Can you follow the flow of control through code that uses callbacks?

 ## Workshops and the Count project